 Companionship Services for the Elderly

 Everybody needs someone to talk to on a daily basis, but this isn’t possible for many old people.
-People who live alone, have no relatives close by or those who can’t get out into the community are missing out on vital social interaction.
+People who live alone, have no relatives close by to visit them regularly or those who can’t get out into the community are missing out on vital social interaction.

-Many care providers like Novus Care now offer companionship as a separate service.
+Many care providers like Novus Care now offer companionship care as a separate service.
 This is because we recognise the need to give emotional support in addition to physical support.
 If a person already requires home care, then a carer naturally provides companionship while they carry out other tasks.
-If a person doesn’t necessarily need help living independently, they should still be able to apply for a carer companion.
+If a person doesn’t necessarily need help living independently, they should still be able to apply for a carer companion from Novus Care.
+A friendly face can take you or a loved one out and about to meet friends or attend social events or even just be there for a natter over a cup of tea.

 There are many ways a carer can offer companionship, including: